nataliebenjes/VendorOrderTracker/README.md

 ### By Natalie Benjes

-## What Is This?
+## Description

  Pierre's bakery is expanding, and he needs a reliable way to track his vendors and their orders.
-To meet his requirements, we have built the "Vendor and Order Tracker" using the Model-View-Controller (MVC) architecture.
+To meet his requirements, I have built the "Vendor and Order Tracker" using the Model-View-Controller (MVC) architecture.
 This web application will assist Pierre in managing his business relationships and orders efficiently.

 ## Technologies Used
 1. C# and .NET Core